TakuyaShintate/tsts/docs/_sources/projects/config.rst.txt

       NUM_EPOCHS: 100
       # If True, datasets are split randomly (valid only if TRAIN_DATA_SPLIT = "col")
       RANDOM_SPLIT: False
+      # Try to load pretrained model & local scaler in this directory
+      PRETRAIN: None

     OPTIMIZER:
       # Optimizer name